1941 NFL Championship Game

 The 1941 NFL Championship Game was the ninth annual championship game of the National Football League (NFL), held at Wrigley Field in Chicago on December 21.
 Played two weeks after the Japanese attack on Pearl Harbor, the attendance was 13,341, the fewest to see an NFL title game.
-However, this statistic is ignored because of wartime restrictions.
+However, this statistic might be explained in part by wartime restrictions.

 Western Division playoff game

 Before the title game, the Western Division champion needed to be determined.
 The defending NFL champion Chicago Bears (10–1) had ended the regular season on December 7 tied with the Green Bay Packers (10–1), the 1939 NFL champions.
 The two had split their season series in 1941, with the road teams winning, so the tiebreaker was the first-ever divisional playoff game in the NFL, played on December 14 at Wrigley Field.

 The Packers had completed their regular season on November 30 and the playoff game was sold out by Tuesday, December 9, at over 46,484, with over 10,000 seats to Packer fans.
 Chicago was favored, and attendance on game day was slightly lower than capacity at 43,425, the week after Pearl Harbor.
 The Bears jumped to a 30–7 halftime lead under clear skies and 16 F temperatures and easily won, 33–14.
 The Eastern Division champion New York Giants (8–3) completed their regular season on December 7 with a 21–7 loss to the runner-up Brooklyn Dodgers (7–4), who had defeated the Giants twice in the regular season.